plrg-bristol/ATiPL/docs/ProblemClasses.md

 **WHEN:** Fridays 11-12pm

 **WHO:** Our TAs, Eddie and Sam, will be running the problem classes and marking your work.
-They will alternate which of them runs which session (physical or virtual), but will always mark the same people's sheets.
+Sam will run the in-person sessions, and Eddie will do the virtual ones.

 **HOW:**

 You will have the opportunity to get your answers marked by a TA.
-At the start of the year, you will be split into two groups: "Team Sam", whose sheets will be emailed to and marked by Sam; and "Team Eddie", whose sheets will be emailed to and marked by Eddie.
-To get your sheet marked, email it to your assigned TA by **5pm on Monday**.
-They will then mark it by the Friday problem class where it will be returned to you via the [Files facility on Teams](https://teams.microsoft.com/_#/school/files/General?groupId=68f87e2e-dfc5-48c2-b267-49f1769e1c29&threadId=19%3AYLl8cZ1LVsO2bu8XXjE8QTc7WUPHgPZGzPmXUGdID-k1%40thread.tacv2&ctx=channel&context=Worksheet%2520Return&rootfolder=%252Fteams%252FUnitTeams-COMSM0066-2021-22-TB-1-A%252FShared%2520Documents%252FGeneral%252FWorksheet%2520Return).
+To do this, email your answers as a PDF with the filename of your name and email subject if "APL sheet n" (where n is the sheet numnber) to **Sam** by **5pm on Monday**.
+Eddie and Sam will then work together to mark them by the Friday problem class where it will be returned to you via the [Files facility on Teams](https://teams.microsoft.com/_#/school/files/General?groupId=68f87e2e-dfc5-48c2-b267-49f1769e1c29&threadId=19%3AYLl8cZ1LVsO2bu8XXjE8QTc7WUPHgPZGzPmXUGdID-k1%40thread.tacv2&ctx=channel&context=Worksheet%2520Return&rootfolder=%252Fteams%252FUnitTeams-COMSM0066-2021-22-TB-1-A%252FShared%2520Documents%252FGeneral%252FWorksheet%2520Return).